An Accumulative Model for Quantum Theories: Preliminary model

 \section{Preliminary model}

-Let $\mathcal{U}$ represent the space of all possible configurations of the observable universe.
-We emphasize that any $u \in \mathcal{U}$ expresses the entire configuration of the universe over all times, not just its configuration at a single time.
-We do not need to specify whether we are employing a quantum-mechanical or field-theoretic representation of the universe's configuration space -- our argument does not depend on the specific nature of $\mathcal{U}$.
+Let $\mathcal{U}$ represent the space of all possible states of the observable universe.
+We emphasize that any $u \in \mathcal{U}$ expresses the entire state of the universe over all times, not just its state at a single time.
+We do not need to specify whether we are employing a quantum-mechanical or field-theoretic representation of these states -- our argument does not depend on the specific nature of $\mathcal{U}$.

 In both quantum-mechanical or the field-theoretic representations of $\mathcal{U}$, the wavefunction can be expressed in terms of a path integral $\Psi:\mathcal{U} \rightarrow \CC$ of the form::